Soyuz-L

-The Soyuz-L (Союз, meaning "union"), GRAU index 11A511L was a Soviet expendable carrier rocket designed by OKB-1 and manufactured by State Aviation Plant No. 1 in Samara, Russia.
+The Soyuz-L (Союз, GRAU index: 11A511L) was a Soviet expendable carrier rocket designed by OKB-1 and manufactured by State Aviation Plant No. 1 in Samara, Russia.
 It was created to test the LK lunar lander in low Earth orbit, as part of the Soviet lunar programme.

 The Soyuz-L was a derivative of the original Soyuz rocket featuring the reinforced first stage and boosters supporting the Molniya-M's third stage, so that it could carry a more massive payload.
 A larger payload fairing was also fitted, to accommodate the LK spacecraft.
 The Soyuz-L was only launched three times between 1970 and 1971, all successful.
 The later Soyuz-U used a similar configuration to the Soyuz-L.